keathley/url-shortener/README.md

 those boxes.
 A slightly more optimized solution would be to cache urls in a fast datastore such as Redis with a limited TTL.
-The TTL and general caching scheme would need to be determined by access patterns (how soon do users access short links after they're created, how long does a short link tend to live, etc.).
+The TTL and general caching scheme would need to be determined by access patterns (how soon do users access short links after they are created, how long does a short link tend to live, etc.).

 If we wanted to further optimize for performance than utilize in-memory caching with ETS tables.
 These tables could be populated by distributing links across